Form 15CH (PDF 100 KB)

 NOTE: There are restrictions on the matters that by-laws may provide for and are set out in section 139 Strata Schemes Management Act 2015.
 For example, a by-law cannot restrict an owner’s dealings with their strata lot, nor can a by-law be harsh, unconscionable or oppressive.

 NOTE: A plan annexed to a Consolidation/Change of by-laws form is not liable to a plan fee.
-The plan must be signed by all parties to the dealing and comply with the requirements for scanning.
+The plan must be signed by all parties to the dealing and must be in a form capable of reproduction, i.e., it must be legible and comply with the lodgment rules.
 Any plan proposed to be annexed must not be a registered deposited plan or strata plan.
 This requirement will not apply to plans which have already been annexed to registered by-laws.

 NOTE: A plan annexed to a Consolidation/Change of by-laws form defining an exclusive use area in a common property rights by-law must be defined in the same manner as a lot in a strata plan.
 The area must be defined either by dimensioned line boundaries with perpendicular offsets and connections from a structure or by the structure itself.